When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 Suit vs. Tuxedo as Wedding Attire

 Colors such as black, navy, and charcoal grey are the most formal suit colors.
-These are excellent colors to wear for evening weddings, job interviews, or important business meetings.
+These are excellent to wear for evening weddings, job interviews, or important business meetings.

-These alternative choices are not appropriate for most black-tie settings.
-However, if you are invited to a “creative black-tie” event, have at it!
-(And yes, “creative black-tie” is a thing!)
+However, if you are invited to a creative black-tie event, have at it!
+And yes, “creative black-tie” is a thing.

-Suit vs. Tuxedo Jacket
+Suit Jacket vs. Tuxedo Jacket

 At first glance at a black jacket, you should be able to tell whether it is a suit or a tuxedo jacket.